Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/04-identity-crossdomain.md

 | sort by TimeGenerated asc
 ```

 **What I found in the lab:** David Book's sign-ins showed `ConditionalAccessStatus = "Failure"` with error code 53003 after the CA policy was applied — meaning the policy was blocking access at that point.
-But earlier sign-ins showed `NotApplied` — the account had been accessible without the policy for a window of time before it was configured.
+But earlier sign-ins showed `NotApplied`, the account had been accessible without the policy for a window of time before it was configured.

 ---

-## Query 4.3 — Conditional Access Block Events (Error 53003)
+## Query 4.3 - Conditional Access Block Events (Error 53003)

 This confirms the CA policy fired.
-It also confirms that authentication *succeeded* before the policy blocked access — which means the credentials were valid and the account was compromised, even if further access was ultimately denied.
+It also confirms that authentication *succeeded* before the policy blocked access, which means the credentials were valid and the account was compromised, even if further access was ultimately denied.

 ```kql
 SignInLogs